 Crystal meth abuse and addiction cause behavioral changes that range from mild to intense, depending on the length of the addiction and abuse.
 Here are some of the initial behavioral signs of crystal methamphetamine abuse:

-This is caused by many of the physical side effects that crystal meth has on the body, including: “light sensitivity” and blurred vision (NHTSA).Take Back Your Life.
+This is caused by many of the physical side effects that crystal meth has on the body, including: “light sensitivity” and blurred vision (NIDA).Take Back Your Life.
 Call The 24Hr Addiction Hotline 800-654-0987

 A person abusing crystal meth will experience a loss of appetite and weight loss.